 [B] The Blades

-All four blades—Falcon, Raptor, Talon, and Saber—utilize the single bevel front and back design.
+All four blades—Falcon, Raptor, Talon, and Saber—utilize our single bevel front and back design.
 They are also made of 0.5mm thick surgical grade stainless steel hardened to no less than 52 HRC.
-Learn more about each blade in-depth further below.
+This specific thicknesss and hardness force the blades to act like a filet knife, slicing cleanly into game.
+Learn more about deployment via O-ring below and about each blade in-depth further below.

 [C] The Bodies